Filling the Gaps:

 We classify the tracks for MTB riding.
 Turns out that this is fine for people on foot too, so the mapping can be used more widely.

-Wide roads - that two (or more) cars can readily pass: code 2W (or perhaps 4W) – stands for 2-way etc. Most of these are on the map already as the double black line with brown filling.
+Sealed roads: code 2W (or perhaps 4W) – stands for 2-way etc. Most of these are on the map already as the double black line with brown filling.
+Note 2012: One-lane sealed roads used to be a black line, we need to bring them into line with the specification, so mark these as 1W.

-Narrow roads/wide tracks - wide enough for ONE CAR only – but two bikes could readily pass: code 1 (well maintained), 3 (some reduction in speed, approx 50-75% of top speed), 5 (you are picking your way round holes, rocks or obstacles, approx 25-50%), 7 (you can't ride or riding is as slow as walking your bike).
+Gravel roads/wide tracks - at least one car width or two bikers could readily pass without blinking: code 1 (well maintained), 3 (some reduction in speed, approx 75-50% of top speed), 5 (you are picking your way round holes, rocks or obstacles, approx 50-25%), 7 (you can't ride or riding is as slow as walking your bike).
 The ones we have already are shown as thick black solid lines, long dashes, short dashes, and dots respectively.

-Single-track - wide enough for one BIKE OR PERSON only: code 2 (well maintained), 4 (some reduction 50-75%), 6 (picking your way 25-50%), 8 (can't ride).
+Single-track - wide enough for one BIKER OR PERSON only: code 2 (sealed or well-maintained hard surface), 4 (some speed reduction 75-50%), 6 (picking your way 50-25%), 8 (can't ride).
 The ones we have already are shown as thin black solid lines, long dashes, short dashes, and dots.
 Just think “fast-medium-slow-push”, wide is the odd numbers, narrow is even.

 If there’s a road/track on the map and it has to come off, put an “N” (for “no”) on the line.
 DO NOT use an “X” as that has another meaning.
 You don’t need to “N” the purple and green lines, we hide any not converted into tracks etc before production printing.